paperize/docs/guides/template-editor.md

 ### Magic properties

 A number of properties have a spreadsheet icon next to them.
-This tells that **magic properties** can be used to set the values, instead of entering them manually.
+This tells that **magic properties** can be used to set the values from spreadsheet data, instead of entering them manually in the editor.
 This is done by setting a column name to the name of the magic property, visible when inspecting the spreadsheet icon.
-Most magic properties only allow specific values – see documentation for magic properties for more information.
+Magic properties support certain values, depending on where they are used.

+Check out the [Magic Properties documentation](/references/magic-properties) to learn more about them.

 ## Preview